Installing third-party JAR files

 <WAS_HOME> is typically in /opt/IBM/WebSphere/AppServer

-If you want to make this new JAR file available to the Application Server and Agents when running the install3rdParty utility, pass the following arguments based on your requirements:
+If you want the new JAR file to be made available to the Application Server and Agents when running the install3rdParty utility, pass the following arguments:

 Argument